Segelente/mangodb/README.md

 ## Easy Example

-1.Create a blogpost and add title and input
+1. Create a blogpost and add title and input
 2. Create Comments
 3. Display it on a page
 (Really small example, not usable for real blogs)